fandrej/test-nuxt-vue/README.md

-# project-symmetrica
+# Dynamic Nested Routes with many levels and one page

-> Nuxt.js project
+> Nuxt.js + Vue.js project